work-ed-cyber/password-cracking-intro/password_cracking.md

 ````
 - You should notice John The Ripper cracked the passwords very quickly using the dictionary that you created.

-- Please Note: If you see the following message, try the command (all one line).
+- Please Note: If you see the following message, try the command:
 ````
 john shadow --wordlist=dictionary.txt –-format=crypt
 ````